FelipeRuizGarcia/Learner/mobile/apple.md

 Internal testing can access immediately to beta apps for 90 days.
 External testing require approval from TF team.

+You can link the builds from xcode cloud to TF.

 ---

 ### Capacitor Apps